HL7/PDDI-CDS/pages/_includes/start.md

 * [Clinical Decision Support Authoring Tool](https://cds.ahrq.gov/cdsconnect/authoring)

-# CDS Function
+## <span style="color:silver"> 2.3.0 </span> CDS Function

 To invoke the PDDI CDS service, the EHR needs to send a CDS Hook request at a pre-specified step the workflow process.
 The CDS Service then parses and processes the request to determine if the prescribed medication conflicts with a medication that the patient is presumably taking.
 If the condition is satisfied, the CDS Service provides individualized information based on the PDDI knowledge base.

-# Assumptions
+## <span style="color:silver"> 2.4.0 </span> Assumptions
-### Clinical
+### <span style="color:silver"> 2.4.1 </span>Clinical
 {:.no_toc}
 Potential drug-drug interactions, to an extent, are theoretical due to knowledge gaps in the literature.
 Thus, the specificity of alerts and individualized information provided is limited by the available knowledge.
 The goal of contextualizing or individualizing these alerts is not only to reduce the number of alerts, by increasing specificity, but to improve the clinical relevance of the information that is presented.
 In this regard, PDDI CDS functions as an educational tool to raise awareness of known factors that may mitigate or increase risk associated with PDDIs.
 Gaps in the literature relating to contextual factors is a known issue of the domain and is a key limitation to this and other drug-drug interaction CDS systems.
-Moreover, with this limitation, unknown medication adherence, and data quality/availability, it is ultimately up to the clinician's discretion to proceed with interacting orders.
+Moreover, with this limitation, unknown medication adherence, and data quality/availability – it is ultimately up to the clinician's discretion to proceed with interacting orders.

-### Technical
+### <span style="color:silver"> 2.4.2 </span> Technical
 {:.no_toc}
 The goal of CDS is to bring clinically relevant information to the clinician at the right time; therefore, CDS performance is required to meet the responsiveness expectation of the clinician.
 Delays in presenting information may lead to unsuccessful adoption of the CDS system and clinician frustration.
 While the EHR vendor remains in control of fulfilling prefetch queries, this is a key component that dictates the CDS performance.
 Depending on the patient and Hook, prefetch data may encompass a variety resources captured during various time periods, so it is crucial that implementors and clinicians refine prefetch template parameters to obtain only data that is clinically relevant.
 EHR vendors may combine several methods to satisfy prefetch templates.
 For example, the EHR may compute a set of prefetch templates with data in memory and others with FHIR server network calls.